respondcreate/django-versatileimagefield/docs/using_sizers_and_filters.rst

     ...     example.image.thumbnail['400x400'].name
     ... )

+.. _crop-sizer:

 crop
 ^^^^

-If you wanted create an image cropped to a specific size, use the ``crop`` Sizer:
+To create images cropped to a specific size, use the ``crop`` Sizer:

 .. code-block:: python